Electrical Injury

 What are the common causes of electrical injuries?

-What are the symptoms of electrical injury?
+What are the symptoms of an electrical injury?

-Burns, cardiac arrest, muscle weakness, and numbness.
+Symptoms may include burns, cardiac arrest, muscle weakness, and neurological problems.

 Can electrical injuries be fatal?